 - 12. Add your VMware vSphere cluster name. - 13.
-Add your VMware vSphere datacenter. - 14.
-Add your VMware vSphere default datastore. - 15.
-Enter your Red Hat OpenShift Pull Secret.
-You can download your pull secret fromPull secret.
+Add your VMware vSphere datacenter.

-- 16. Add your SSH Private Key and SSH Public Key, which allows you to connect to the cluster.
+- 14. Add your VMware vSphere default datastore. - 15.
+Enter your OpenShift Container Platform pull secret.
+You can download your pull secret from Pull secret. - 16.
+Add your SSH private key and your SSH public key, which allows you to connect to the cluster.
 You can use an existing key pair, or create a new one with key generation program.
-See Generating an SSH private key and adding it to the agent for more information. - 17.
+See Generating an SSH private key and adding it to the agenfor more information. - 17.
 Click Create.
 When you create the provider connection, it is added to the list of provider connections.